augustosnk12/augustosnk12/README.md

 ### Hi, I'm Augusto, but not the Rome Emperor :sweat_smile:

 - 🔭 I’m currently working as Junior Developer in [OnGold Tech](https://ongoldtech.com)
-- 🌱 I’m currently learning PHP, CSS and _un po' di italiano_
+- 🌱 I’m currently improving my knowledge in React and learning _un po' di italiano_
 - 👯 I’m also looking to collaborate on open source projects
 - 🤔 I’m looking for help with FRONTEND :sob:
 - ⚡ Fun fact: I love pigs :pig: :pig_nose: